joshbuddy/pitcrew/README.md

 # Crew

-AsyncIO-powered python DSL for doing things to systems locally, on docker, or over ssh.
+AsyncIO-powered python DSL for running tasks locally, on docker, or over ssh.

 [![CircleCI](https://circleci.com/gh/joshbuddy/crew.svg?style=svg)](https://circleci.com/gh/joshbuddy/crew)

-Crew does this through two concepts *tasks* and *contexts*.
+## At a glance

+Crew makes it easy to run commands on one or a lot of machines.

+### Get the time on 100 machines at once

+`bin/crew sh -p providers.ssh -P '{"user": "root", "hosts": ["192.168.0.1-100"]}' -- date`

+### Install Homebrew on a Mac

+`bin/crew run install.homebrew`

+### Host a website on S3

+`bin/crew run examples.s3.deploy --bucket=crew-example-bucket --src docs --host "docs.pitcrew.io"`

+## Installation

+(still working on this)

+## Concepts

+A command or set of commands is called a **task**.
+A **context** runs tasks either locally, on docker or over ssh.
+A **provider** generates contexts.

+### Tasks

-A *task* can perform any system operation by calling other tasks or invoking a command on a shell.
+Tasks are either composed from other tasks or invoking a command on a shell.

-A *context* is a place where these tasks can be performed, such as over ssh, locally or on a running docker container.

 An example of a *task* might be reading a file. `fs.read(path)` reads a file as bytes and returns it: